prantlf/piwo/README.md

 ## Findings

 Most of the problems found when implementing the custom elements were solved by adding custom code.
 Only Submitter and Validity Anchor have ugly workarounds.
+Wrapping elements with children like `select` or `datalist` is problematic, involving element clones.

+### Wrapping

+Wrapping of native elements should be avoided, because they require a specific element structure (for example, `select` - `option` relation), or references by the `ID` attribute (for example, `input` - `datalist`).
+Creating shadow DOM in a host element breaks the parent - child element relation and disallows referencing elements on the page by `ID`.
+A workaround is cloning or moving the elements from the main page to the shadow DOM.
+Luckily it's doable for data-only elements like `option` and `optgroup`.

 ### Tab Index